 Take Action

-We can all act right now to end the eviction crisis in our community.
+We all can act now to end the eviction crisis in our community.

 Write, email, or call elected officials.

-Express your concern about the city’s eviction crisis and encourage them to take any and all steps necessary to protect our fellow Lincolnites from eviction.
+Express your concern about the city’s affordable housing crisis and encourage them to take any and all steps necessary to protect our fellow Lincolnites.

 Testify.